Firebrand (Marvel Comics)

-Firebrand (Gary Gilbert) is a supervillain appearing in American comic books published by Marvel Comics.
-A superpowered enforcer for corrupt industrialist Justin Hammer, Firebrand is a former activist who turned to violence after believing peaceful protest produced no results.
+Firebrand is the name of several supervillains appearing in American comic books published by Marvel Comics.
+The first and most prominent, Gary Gilbert, is an enforcer for corrupt industrialist Justin Hammer and a former activist who turned to violence after believing peaceful protest produced no results.

 Publication history

-Firebrand first appeared in Iron Man #27 (July 1970), and was created by Archie Goodwin and Don Heck.
+The Gary Gilbert incarnation of Firebrand first appeared in Iron Man #27 (July 1970), and was created by Archie Goodwin and Don Heck.